balopat/hpstr-jekyll-theme/_posts/2015-12-13-Verify-your-design.md

 >Dijkstra in 1994 (from wikipedia)

+Testing parallel algorithms or distributed systems is notoriously hard.
+If you deal with either of them - and there is higher and higher chance that you are already, or will in the future -, you should look at <a href="https://en.wikipedia.org/wiki/Formal_methods">formal methods</a> to have confidence in your design!
 The world of formal methods is evolving fast, and already becoming useful to cutting edge tech companies dealing with complex problems.

-Testing parallel algorithms or distributed systems is notoriously hard.
-If you deal with any of these (and there is higher and higher chance that you are), you will want to look at formal methods to have confidence in your design!
+# Formal methods

 Formal methods fascinated me since I learned about them at my alma mater, Eotvos Lorand Science University.
 Unfortunately I never got to use them in practice beyond a voice in the back of my head reminding me time to time while coding that I should articulate the invariant of a class or algorithm.
 This field was always looked as too impractical for most of the problems we are facing in our day job of software development.